Peruvian Classical Equitation

 - Building confidence, familiarisation with horses and tack.

 - Private riding instruction by the owner of the Perol Chico ranch.

 This 3-hour intensive riding course can be scheduled between 10.00 am and 5.00 pm on any day of the week.
-Reservation required.
+Reservation 48 hours in advanced required.